JesseSenior/pyGobang/README.md

 The game currently uses Monte Carlo Search Trees (MCTS) to implement the human-computer part, and will be optimized opportunistically afterwards.

 The game font is the open source font [Sarasa-Mono-SC-Nerd](https://github.com/laishulu/Sarasa-Mono-SC-Nerd).

+The game demo has been released on [bilibili](https://www.bilibili.com/video/BV1iL4y1N79m).

 *A big thank you to my friends @Charholer and @Vokain for the music as well as the sound support.*